 This time around, main character Alma attempts to gain entry into a prestigious garden club, enlisting the help of other women looking to take revenge against society’s snobbish upper crust.

-Why Women Kill season 2 is only available in the US, though, and those not yet subscribed to Paramount Plus can enjoy a 7-day free trial
+Why Women Kill season 2 is only available in the US, though, and those not yet subscribed to Paramount Plus can enjoy a 7-day free trial.

 Now available to stream on Paramount Plus in the US – UK release TBA

-Axel is a London-based Senior Staff Writer at TechRadar, reporting on everything from the latest Apple developments to newest movies as part of the site's daily news output.
+Axel is TechRadar's UK-based Phones Editor, reporting on everything from the latest Apple developments to newest AI breakthroughs as part of the site's Mobile Computing vertical.
 Having previously written for publications including Esquire and FourFourTwo, Axel is well-versed in the applications of technology beyond the desktop, and his coverage extends from general reporting and analysis to in-depth interviews and opinion.
+Axel studied for a degree in English Literature at the University of Warwick before joining TechRadar in 2020, where he then earned an NCTJ qualification as part of the company’s inaugural digital training scheme.